The 14th of March is an unofficial Japanese holiday — White Day ( ホワイトデー, ‘Howaito Dē’).

 It is a day when men give white-coloured presents to women.

 Only about half the men get into the spirit of things, though.
 School boys have their mothers buying or making things to take to school with them to give out to the girls who gave them chocolates previously on Valentine’s Day.

 Some cynics say it’s just another modern holiday designed to sell stuff, but the day has become popular none-the-less.

 Origins of White Day

 The origins of White Day actually start with Valentine’s Day.

-Valentine’s Day started in Japan around 1958.
+Valentine’s Day started being celebrated in Japan around 1958, but with a twist.

 In Japan, on Valentine’s Day, gifts of chocolate are given by women to men, rather than the other way around.
 The women give chocolate to men (anyone from their boyfriends to male coworkers and bosses).
 Chocolate that you give to friends and co-workers is called “giri-choko” (義理チョコ, ‘courtesy chocolate’).
 Chocolate that you give to a love interest is called “honmei-chocko” (本命チョコ, ‘chocolate of love’), and is more expensive and of a better quality.